Skip to content

 npx astro add tailwind

-2. Install the Starlight Tailwind plugin:
+2. Install Starlight’s Tailwind compatibility package:

 Terminal window